えいたんごクイズ

 覚え方のコツ Memory Tip

 Break it into `dis-` + `illusion` + `-ment`.
-An `illusion` is a false picture, and `dis-` shows that it falls away. `Disillusionment` is the disappointed feeling after your ideal image of someone or something collapses.
-It often appears with politics, leaders, institutions, or beliefs.
+An `illusion` is a false picture, and `dis-` shows that it falls away.
+So this word helps you remember the feeling when your ideal image of someone or something collapses.

 例文